How to use fermented foods to your vaginal advantage

 Kimchi

-Kimchi is Korea’s national dish, and is a side of fermented vegetables in seasoning.
-There are a great many varieties of kimchi, and a lot of dishes contain kimchi such as pancakes, soups and fried rice.
+Kimchi is Korea’s national dish.
+It is a side dish of fermented vegetables seasoned with salt.
+There are many varieties of kimchi, and many dishes contain it, such as pancakes, soups, and fried rice.

 Yoghurt